 At the American Physiological Society (APS), we believe that physiology is everywhere.
 It is the foundational science that provides the backbone to our understanding of health and medicine.
 At its core, physiology is all about understanding the healthy (normal) state of animals—humans included!—what happens when something goes wrong (the abnormal state) and how to get things back to working order.

 Physiologists study these normal and abnormal states at all levels of the organism: from tiny settings like in a cell to large ones like the whole animal.
 We also study how humans and animals function, including how they eat, breathe, survive, exercise, heal and sense the environment around them.

 On this blog, we’ll endeavor to answer the questions “What is physiology?”, “Where is physiology?”, and “Why does it matter to you?” through current news and health articles and research snippets highlighted by APS members and staff.
 We’ll also explore the multifaceted world of physiology and follow the path from the lab all the way to the healthy lifestyle recommendations that you receive from your doctor.

 Got a question about how physiology affects your world?
-Email us at communications (at) the-aps.org.
+Email us at communications (at) physiology.org.
 You may see your question featured in an upcoming post!

 Find more physiology: